-I can’t imagine a good day that doesn’t include donuts.
+We can’t imagine a good day that doesn’t include donuts.

 This might be a chubby thing to say, but honestly, can you think of a day that wouldn’t be a good day for donuts?
-I couldn’t either.

 And we turned them into cute bite-sized treats perfect for this upcoming Valentine’s day (or any other day).

-How To Make Heart Shaped Donuts
+How to Make Heart Shaped Donuts

 1 — To make the heart shapes, chill the donut dough in the fridge for about an hour.

 2 — Once it’s chilled firm, roll and cut heart shapes from the dough using a cookie cutter on a lightly floured cutting board.

-I had the best success with the hearts keeping their shape when frying by exaggerating the heart shape dough a bit with our hands.
+We had the best success with the hearts keeping their shape during the frying process by exaggerating the heart shape dough a bit with our hands.

-Ingredients For The Donut Glaze
+Ingredients for the Donut Glaze

 Pink food coloring

-How To Make Donut Glaze
+How to Make Donut Glaze

 1 — Combine milk and vanilla in a medium saucepan and heat over low heat until warm.

 2 — Sift confectioners’ sugar into milk mixture.

 3 — Whisk slowly, until well combined.

 4 — Remove the glaze from the heat and set over a bowl of warm water.

 5 — Dip doughnuts into the glaze, one at a time, and then place them on wax paper to set.